 Posted by Willy Franzen on January 5, 2014.
-Positions below updated every five minutes.
+Jobs updated daily.

 Yesterday I was telling you about all of the wildlife that I’ve seen during my vacation in Aruba.
 While there have many interesting fish, birds, and reptiles near the beach, I haven’t seen any marine mammals.
 Luckily, I have a few more days to watch for dolphins and whales since United canceled my flight and might have left me “stuck” here until Wednesday, but I doubt I’ll see any because they’re not very common here.
 Marine mammals are far more common in places like California’s Bay Area.
 That is why The Marine Mammal Center is located in Sausalito, CA. They are a non-profit “veterinary research hospital and educational center dedicated to the rescue and rehabilitation of ill and injured marine mammals – primarily elephant seals, harbor seals, and California sea lions.”
 They’ve been at in for nearly 40 years and have rescued or treated close to 20,000 animals.